Bircza: Jewish community of Bircza

 A cross was set up on Kamienna Górka and, in 2018, following an effort by Bircza high school students, a sign was placed at the location of the second (and larger) killing site on Górze Wierzysko.
 Following the Second World War, a Union of Bircza Survivors was active for some decades in Israel.
-By 2021, only one Holocaust survivor from Bircza and the last remaining Jew born in Bircza (residing now in Herzliyyah, Israel) remained alive in the world.
+In July 2024, the last Holocaust survivor from Bircza and final remaining Jew born in Bircza (who lived in Herzliyyah, Israel) died, bringing an end to five centuries of Jewish life in Bircza.

-Notable residents of Bircza

-Bircza was also the birthplace of Yov Boretsky and Jan Komski.